Kim Kardashian Broke Down Telling Ellen DeGeneres About Her Robbery

 Advertisement

-The mother of two lost an estimated $11 million worth of jewelry in the heist, but said the experience that there are more important things to life than being "materialistic."
+The mother of two lost an estimated £9 million worth of jewellery in the heist, but said the experience that there are more important things to life than being "materialistic."

 “It was probably no secret — you see it on the show — I was being flashy," Kardashian told DeGeneres.
 "I was definitely materialistic before, not that there’s anything bad with having things and working hard to get those things and I’m really proud of everyone around me that’s successful.
 But I’m so happy that my kids get this me and that this is who I’m raising my kids [to be].
 Because I just don’t care about that stuff anymore, I really don’t.